Books Set in Asia: Southern Countries

 After traveling to Kalaw, the village of the woman from the letter, Julia meets a man named U Ba, who appears to know her and has a story to share about her father and his past.

-This book is both a love story and a look into the past and present Burma/Myanmar.
+This book is both a love story and a look into the past and present of Burma/Myanmar.
 While some readers find the pace of this story a bit too slow, others are enthralled by this poignant novel.

 This is the first in a three book series, but it feels complete on its own.